fjprichard/PyAFBF/README.rst

 The package source can be downloaded from the `repository <https://github.com/fjprichard/PyAFBF>`_.

-To install the package, write the following commands in the root directory where the package was downloaded:
+To install the package, just do

-    python setup.py install
-    or
-    pip install -e .
+ pip install PyAFBF

 After installation, the package can be tested by running

     python tests/TestAll.py

-If no output appears, then the package is correctly installed.
+The package is correctly installed if no output is produced.

 Communication to the author
 ===========================